 - Make it hard for your child to sleep at night

-Screen time increases your child's risk of obesity because:
+Screen time increases your child's risk for obesity because:

 - Sitting and watching a screen is time that is not spent being physically active.